ndarville/ndarville.github.io/_posts/2013-11-10-a-bar-chart.markdown

 </html>
 ```

 A much *easier* solution I recommend for neophytes is working from [this][fiddle] fiddle, as you follow the guide.
-The code in fiddle is for the first D3 example.
-Remember to press the **Run**, when you are ready to render your code.
+The code in the fiddle is for the first D3 example.
+Remember to press the **Run** button, when you are ready to render your code.

 <h3 id="container">A Container for Our Chart</h3>